Gamethread: White Sox at Royals

 : @FDSportsbook

-Here is the first K.C. lineup without their hitting coach.
-The firing is odd, though, coming off of a series where they scored 14 runs and eight runs.
+Tim Anderson is back to lead it off followed by Yoán Moncada at third, Luis Robert in center, and José Abreu at first.
+Yasmani Grandal is behind the plate and AJ Pollock will get the start in left field.
+Leury García stays in the lineup at second base after playing both games of the doubleheader yesterday, and Adam Engel will be in right field while Andrew Vaughn is the DH, batting ... ninth again.

-Opening up the homestand with Brad Keller on the mound vs. the White Sox.#TogetherRoyal pic.twitter.com/jc1KbOdYik— Kansas City Royals (@Royals) May 16, 2022
+Zack Greinke heads to the mound tonight as we try to even the series with the White Sox.#TogetherRoyal pic.twitter.com/ugfN2TdfaF— Kansas City Royals (@Royals) May 18, 2022

-Brad Keller will be on the bump today, and he is coming off of a bad start against the Texas Rangers where he allowed five runs over 5 2⁄3 innings.
-However, he did pitch against the sox on April 28 and threw seven innings with just one run allowed.
-So hopefully, that guy who pitched in Texas will be around today.

-On the offensive side, Vaughn as the No. 9 hitter probably looks worse than Whit Merrifield leading off with his 32 wRC+, but it is close.
-Oh, to be a former St. Louis Cardinals manager and make out lineup cards!
-It probably should be Andrew Benintendi leading off, because he has been their best hitter this year, with a 132 wRC+ to back it up.

-First pitch is scheduled for 7:10 p.m.
-CT.
-You can watch the game locally on NBC Sports Chicago or listen to the call on ESPN 1000 AM.
+Game time is at 7:10 p.m.
+CT, and you can watch on NBCSCHI with Jason and Gordon or listen in on ESPN 1000.

 Loading comments...